| |

 park, cap in hand perhaps.

 authority in the 1960s.
-It was easy to imagine it
+It is easy to imagine it

 as it had once been.

-the gate was another world.
-The narrowed road
+Beyond the gate is another world.
+The narrowed

-skirted the park in a wide arc, with woods off to
+road skirts the park in a wide arc, with woods

-the right.
-Sheep turned to look once, then
+off to the right.
+Sheep turn to look once, then

-gate, there was a cluster of 19th century estate
+gate, there is a cluster of 19th century estate

 buildings, and among them, slightly set back from